dojo/framework/docs/en/creating-widgets/supplemental.md

 ### Invalidating a widget

-Function-based widgets can use the [`invalidator` middleware](../middleware/supplemental.md#invalidator) to mark themselves as invalid.
+Function-based widgets can use the [`icache` middleware](../middleware/supplemental.md#icache) to deal with local state management that automatically invalidates the widget when state is updated. `icache` composes [`cache`](../middleware/supplemental.md#cache) and [`invalidator` ](../middleware/supplemental.md#invalidator) middleware, with `cache` handling widget state management and `invalidator` handling widget invalidation on state change.
+Function-based widgets can also use `invalidator` directly, if desired.

 For class-based widgets, there are two ways to invalidate: